ljazzy51/jaczko_web_dev/Homework/Week_1/recipe.md

 **Pita Ingredients** <br>
 - 1 cup of flour
-- 6oz of plain greek yogurt
+- 6 oz of plain greek yogurt
 - Salt and pepper to taste
 - A splash of water to get it to a good dough consistency